Projected Cosmological Constraints from Strongly Lensed Supernovae with the Roman Space Telescope: Lensed Supernova Light Curve Simulations

 We have made three simplifying approximations here: (1) the disk has no transverse velocity across the map, (2) projecting the 3-D photosphere into a flat disk, and (3) assuming no intensity variation across the disk (i.e. achromaticity).
 Previous work has found that, depending on the lens and source redshift ratio, the transverse velocity of the source profile across the magnification map should be a few hundred to a few thousand km~s$^{-1}$ in extreme cases.
 The velocity of the expanding photosphere of each SN profile is $>10^4$~km~s$^{-1}$, so this approximation is reasonable \citep{zheng_empirical_2018,pierel_turning_2019}.
 The flat disk approximation has been shown to be sufficiently accurate up to an ignored time delay measurement bias on the order of 0.1 days \citep[the ``microlensing time delay''][]{bonvin_impact_2019}.
 However, a potentially significant improvement would be to adopt a wavelength-dependent 2-D projected specific intensity profile, as used by \citet{goldstein_precise_2018} and \citet{huber_strongly_2019}.
-Such an intensity profile would better represent a SN atmosphere, which emits light varying in wavelength and brightness as a function of radius from the center \citep[e.g.][]{kasen_timedependent_2006} in such a way that chromatic microlensing effects are often predicted \citep{goldstein_precise_2018,huber_strongly_2019}.
-We defer this improvement to future work, as such profiles are not available for all SN types of interest and the most important contribution to microlensing effects remains the size of the lensed object \citep[i.e. quasar or SN photosphere, see][]{mortonson_size_2005,vernardos_microlensing_2019}.
+Such an intensity profile would better represent a SN atmosphere, which emits light varying in wavelength and brightness as a function of radius from the center \citep[e.g.,][]{kasen_timedependent_2006} in such a way that chromatic microlensing effects are often predicted \citep{goldstein_precise_2018,huber_strongly_2019}.
+We defer this improvement to future work, as such profiles are not available for all SN types of interest and the most